We never engage in cold calling. We have reports that a caller, not associated with Auto Claims

 When you make your claim with Auto Claims Assist, we go the extra mile to ensure your car receives a fair and accurate pre-accident valuation.
 Whereas, Insurers often provide lower PAV assessments.
 This can impact:

-If you have a non-fault accident, speak to our specialist to get an independent pre-accident value (PAV) calculation, ensuring a fair settlements.
+If you have a non-fault accident, speak to our specialist to get a fair, independent pre-accident value (PAV) calculation.

 The vehicle is severely damaged, unsafe to drive, and beyond repair.
 It must be completely scrapped, with no parts salvaged or reused.